 Diabetes Symptoms in Men

-While men experience many of the classic diabetes symptoms that women experience such as increased thirst, increased urination, fatigue, and blurred vision, there are some diabetes symptoms in men that are unique.
+While men experience many of the classic signs of diabetes that women experience such as increased thirst, increased urination, fatigue, and blurred vision, there are some diabetes symptoms in men that are unique.

 - Erectile Dysfunction (ED): Men with diabetes are 2 to 3 times more likely to experience impotence or erectile dysfunction than men without diabetes.
 There is some evidence that suggests ED may be an early sign of diabetes in men 45 years old and younger.
 There are two possible causes of ED in men with diabetes.
 The body’s response to sexual stimuli is involuntary and mediated by nerves that are called autonomic nerves.
 Diabetes can damage these nerves leading to ED.
 Additionally, diabetes can also damage the blood vessels that allow an erection to occur resulting in ED.
 It is important to note that there are other causes of ED including some medications, high blood pressure, and cardiovascular disease.
 If you have diabetes and develop ED, you should consult with your healthcare provider to determine the cause.